 Here's a recipe for spritz cookies with jam that will be sure to please your friends and family!

 - Jam: Choose your favorite jam or spread for the center of these jelly cookies.
 I used strawberry jam, but raspberry jam, apricot, or grape would also work.
+If you want to change it up, try using a chocolate spread or even Nutella!

 Tips & Tricks

 - You will want an unlined baking sheet for this recipe because it is too difficult to use a cookie press on a parchment-lined baking sheet.
 (The parchment paper tends to lift.)
-You can use a silicone mat if you like, but I haven’t found this necessary.)
+You can use a silicone mat if you like, but I haven’t found this necessary.

 - Be sure to use room temperature butter and eggs to incorporate easily into the dough.